SocketCluster/socketcluster/README.md

 - SocketCluster client - Major refactoring was undertaken - This should make the code much more robust and maintainable.
 - SocketCluster client - The 'status' event was removed - Instead, you can now get the status object as the first argument to the 'connect' event handler.
-- Authentication is now localStorage-based (it falls back to storing directly on the instance if localStorage is not supported) instead of cookie-based.
+- Authentication is now localStorage/sessionStorage-based (it falls back to storing directly on the instance if localStorage is not supported) instead of cookie-based.
 This should allow the client authentication feature to work in more places including mobile.
 - Authentication is now fully customizable on both the client and server so it can integrate with any existing token-based solution - Details on how to do this will be posted on the website at some point.

 **4 May 2015** (v2.2.9)